JeffreySanford/forge-board/forgeboard-frontend/src/assets/documentation/OSCAL-DEVELOPMENT.md

   </div>
 </div>

-This developer guide provides technical details for working with the OSCAL (Open Security Controls Assessment Language) integration in ForgeBoard NX.
+This developer guide provides technical details for working with the OSCAL (Open Security Controls Assessment Language) integration in ForgeBoard.

 ## 1. Development Environment Setup